 Popular Headphones Comparisons

 The HiFiMan Arya V2 are planar magnetic headphones with an open-back design and a bright sound profile.
 Although their sound still lacks some thump and rumble, they're able to reproduce a bit more low-bass than other headphones from the same brand, like the HiFiMan Sundara 2020.
 They also outperform the third iteration of the same 'Arya' moniker, the HiFiMan Arya Stealth Magnet Version, in frequency response consistency, delivering audio more consistently between reseats and between individuals.
+Those looking for slightly improved bass extension and natural wood accents can also take a look at the HiFiMan Arya Organic.
 That said, if you're looking for equally comfortable headphones that are more stable, consider the Sennheiser HD 490 PRO, dynamic driver open-backs that have a slightly bassier balanced sound signature.

 Check out our recommendations for the best audiophile headphones, the best headphones for music, and the best studio headphones.